bryanlundberg/NaroDB/docs/guides/index.md

 - [Express.js Integration Guide](./express.md) - Learn how to use NaroDB with Express.js for RESTful APIs
 - [Nest.js Integration Guide](./nestjs.md) - Integrate NaroDB with Nest.js for enterprise applications
 - [Next.js Integration Guide](./nextjs.md) - Use NaroDB with Next.js for server-side rendering
+- [URI Service Guide](./uri-service.md) - Learn how to use NaroDB with a remote service using URI

 ## Coming Soon